Designing a Monument With Care and Tradition

 Our team ensures that every detail — from the wording to the structure — complies fully with:

-• Melbourne Chevra Kadisha standards
+• All cemeteries, including Melbourne Chevra Kadisha standards

 • All cemetery rules